Symmetry examples in open quantum dynamics: Abstract

 \section{Abstract}

-Dependent symmetries, a new kind of symmetry of the open quantum dynamics of a subsystem, symmetries that depend on the situation of the subsystem in a larger closed system, are explored by looking at simple examples.
+Dependent symmetries, symmetries that depend on the situation of the subsystem in a larger closed system, are explored by looking at simple examples.
+This is a new kind of symmetry in the open quantum dynamics of a subsystem

 Each symmetry implies a particular form for the results of the open dynamics.
 The forms exhibit the symmetries very simply.
 It is shown directly, without assuming anything about the symmetry, that the dynamics produces the form, but knowing the symmetry and the form it implies can reduce what needs to be done to work out the dynamics; pieces can be deduced from the symmetry rather that calculated from the dynamics.